logankaminer/SAT/README.md

 The Session Automation Toolkit is an open-source Python framework designed for HTTP request preparation and automation using HAR request archives.
 SAT includes multiple interfaces to aid in the process, omitting the busy-work of replicating network activity in a browser session.

+### Todo ###
+- Test that default values can be overidden with Config parameters
+- Background requests on a separate thread (images, css, .js files)
+- Complete Flask-based session monitoring dashboard
+- Build HAR editor

 ## Installation ##

 The Session Automation Toolkit currently requires local installation and is only available at this repository.